demensdeum/DemonsCaveAndroid/README.md

 # DemonsCaveAndroid
 Demon's Cave Game For Android

-This repository contains latest code of Demon's Cave game for Android.
-You can use java/android code under GPL license, provide link to demensdeum.com.
+This repository contains latest code of Demon's Cave game for Android Studio You can use java/android code under GPL license, provide link to demensdeum.com.
 You must follow per-file license for fonts, graphics, sound and music resources.